GIT workflow

 - Merge the MR. Some projects have a project leader who's resposible for approving MRs.

-# How to work with a team on a single story
+# How to work with your peers on a single story

 A story must be split into several sub-tasks.
-Every team member creates their own branch.
+Everyone makes their own branch.
 The workflow is similar to working on a story:

 - Checkout a current story branch